 Deciding to travel alone doesn’t mean condemning yourself to a solitary experience, and having a chat with someone in the same position can be a great way to find out the tips and tricks you might have missed.
 Luckily, it’s now becoming really normal for hostels to have girl-only rooms, and sometimes even women-only hostels, like Grape House in Koenji, which even offers morning yoga classes for free!
 Traditionally, capsule hotels were men-only zones, but now more and more are providing women-only floors like the Note most capsule hotels are men-only, but the number of women-only floors/hotels are increasing.
 Try Capsule Inn, Green Plaza Shinjuku, or Asakusa Riverside Capsule Hotel.

 You might have heard of the women-only carriages on busy trains, and they are actually great since less groping (yay) and more space in general.
 More usefully though, are similar ideas on long-haul transport like night buses.
 They now offer women-only sections or entire buses, so you don’t have to worry about wandering hands or worse in the night.
-Willer Busses are the main site for this and you’ll see the options listed clearly in any search (pink logo of course)!
+Kosoku Bus is one such provider—just pick your preferences from the advanced options list.

 Traveling solo in Japan as a girl has its good points and bad, just like anywhere, but it definitely has it’s own take on things.
 Take the plunge, grab your phrasebook and book your flights—it will be worth it.